jmprovencher/prefect-tutorial/TUTORIAL.md

 # Prefect tutorial
-## Follow the following markdown file to go through different features of Prefect 2
+## Follow this markdown file to go through different features of Prefect 2

 Run a flow locally